youwen5/web/routes/+about.typ

 Rust#(apostrophe)s algebraic type system.
 We could play _Risk of Rain 2_ or _Monster Hunter_, and binge _Frieren_.
 Is that enough?

-Or we could take an evening trek over by Campus Point, look out past the crumbling bluffs, and admire the deep inky waters of the Pacific.
+Or we could take a late afternoon trek over by Campus Point, look out past the crumbling bluffs, and admire the deep inky waters of the Pacific.
 We could stare until the sun falls into a suffusion of gold and orange and indigo and the rays tear the glistening waves asunder.